vensko/pint/README.md

 **type** - all downloaded files are considered archives, unless this parameter is set.
 Currently, the only possible value is *standalone*, which means the downloaded file will be copied as is without unpacking.

 **base** - a base path inside an archive.
 To better explain this, I better tell, how this works.
 Once the archive is unpacked into a temporary directory, the script switches to that directory and retrieves a list of files.
-Then it goes line by line, until the **base** substring is found (it doesn't have to be a valid file or directory path, can be even a fragment).
+Then it goes line by line, until the **base** substring is found (it doesn't have to be a valid file or directory path, can be just a fragment).
 Once this substring is encountered, the working path changes to the directory, containing the file, where the search stopped.
-That's right, a *parent* directory of that file/dir will become a base path.
+That's right, a *parent* directory of that file/dir will become the base path.
 Default **base** value is *.exe*, which means, that the first encountered directory with an .exe file will be used.

 **keep** - Pint *replaces* contents of target directories, keeping files, listed in this parameter, intact.
 Typically, is used for configuration files.
 Must be a comma separated list of filenames/masks.
 Default value - \*.ini, \*.db.

 **only** - comma-separated list of files/masks, which should be copied.
 Useful for highly customizable apps, which typically contain a lot of custom assets - themes, plugins, etc.

 **xd**, **xf** - comma-separated lists of directores and files (respectively), which should be left behind.
 These files will be neither removed from a target directory, nor copied from a temporary one.
 Pint uses Robocopy to copy files.
 These parameters are used as values for its /XD and /XF parameters.
-If **only** is set, this parameters are ignored.
+If **only** is set, these parameters are ignored.

 **noshim** - Pint automatically detects console applications and creates batch redirects for them (this is a temporary solution).
 Files, listed in **noshim**, will be skipped.